bahaa95/js-httperror/README.md

 ```

 ### HttpError constructor options

-HttpError constructor has argument options with properties
+HttpError constructor has an argument options object with properties

 - `status` - the status code for error default is `500`.
 We can also change the defualt status code from `500` to any status code.
-We will se this soon.
+We will see this soon.
-- `message` - error message defualt is message for the status code.
+- `message` - error message default is message for the status code.

 ```typescript
 import createHttpError from 'ts-httperror';